kajott/GIPS/README.md

 ### Linux

-Make sure that a compiler (GCC or Clang), CMake, and the X11 development libraries are installed;
+Make sure that a compiler (GCC or Clang), CMake, Ninja, and the X11 and OpenGL development libraries are installed;
-Ninja is also highly recommended.
 At runtime, the `zenity` program must be available in order to make the save/load dialogs work.

 For example, on Debian/Ubuntu systems, this should install everything that's needed:

-    sudo apt install build-essential cmake libglfw3-dev ninja-build zenity
+    sudo apt install build-essential cmake ninja-build libgl-dev libwayland-dev libx11-dev libxrandr-dev zenity

 After that, you can just run `make release`;
 it creates a `_build` directory, runs CMake and finally Ninja.
 The executable (`gips`) will be placed in the source directory, *not* in the build directory.